impresso/impresso.github.io/pages/project/overall-objectives.md

 ### _Research community to promote data-driven research in (Media) History_

-We develop _impresso_’s corpus and interfaces with the historical research community at-large in mind.
+We develop Impresso’s corpus and interfaces with the historical research community at-large in mind.
 To foster usage of our resources, we are building a community of researchers around our tools and methodological framework.
 We cooperate with existing research groups in media history and computational humanities and provide opportunities for scholarly exchange and constant feedback.

 Overall, historical research explores the opportunities offered by enriched sources using case studies, determines how best to interact with the data, assesses their value for research based on comparative analysis, and fosters a collaborative research community for data-driven and collaborative historical research.